 - Repairs of conditions that threaten the health or safety of a tenant;

 - Hot water at a minimum temperature of 110° Fahrenheit;

 - Secure locks on all doors and windows, including a keyless bolting device.
 See ATC’s brochure, Locks and Other Security Devices, for a complete list of security devices required by law.

-The Austin Housing Code specifically requires that all residential dwellings in the city of Austin have:
+The City of Austin Housing Code specifically requires that all residential dwellings in the City of Austin have: